Strapontin/PeriodicElementsCollection/README.md

 Elements can't be burned if they belong to the max level unlocked by the user.

 ### Buying DarkMatterTokens ($DMT)
 $DMTs are the main currency of the game.
 1 ETH = 1 DMT.
-5% of of ETH used to buy DMT goes to the owner, while the rest goes to the prize pool.
+5% of ETH used to buy DMT goes to the owner, while the rest goes to the prize pool.

 $DMTs are used as fee for transferring elements.